 Who can participate in STAR?

-All staff members, both exempt (salaried) and non-exempt (paid hourly), of the College of Arts and Sciences may participate in STAR.
+State-funded full- and part-time employees, both exempt (salaried) and non-exempt (paid hourly), of the College of Arts and Sciences may participate in STAR.

 What counts for STAR credit?

 A wide range of activities and events are eligible for STAR credit — the key to eligibility is that the activity or event must be designed to enhance work-related skills or knowledge relevant to your job in the College of Arts and Sciences.
 Following are examples of ways you can earn STAR hours:

 - Attending conferences

 - Attending meetings of the College of Arts and Sciences Staff Association (CASSA); Office, Clerical & Technical Staff Assembly (OCTSA); or Professional Staff Assembly (PSA) (NOTE: These meetings count for 30 minutes of STAR credit each.)

 - Attending meetings of the Campus Communicators Network

 - Completing HR-sponsored work-related sessions